Buying property in Chiang Mai?

 What is driving property prices up or down in Chiang Mai as of 2026?

-As of January 2026, the top three factors driving property prices in Chiang Mai are sustained lifestyle and rental demand from digital nomads and expats, government stimulus measures (LTV easing and fee cuts), and infrastructure investment expectations tied to the planned light rail and airport expansion.
+As of early 2026, the top three factors driving property prices in Chiang Mai are lifestyle and rental demand in central neighborhoods, the easing of mortgage rules by the Bank of Thailand, and ongoing infrastructure investment expectations around the airport and key transport corridors.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Chiang Mai here.